DataOne/cf-springboot-psql-workshop/README.md

 Hints:
 * Don't use Cloud Connector
+* Use Maven as package manager

 ## step 2
 * Import project into your IDE
 * Run the application

+Solution:
+* With IntelliJ, File -> Open and then open the folder that you downloaded from spring initializr.
+* For running through IntelliJ, create a new run configuration, choose maven and insert `spring-boot:run` as command line parameter
+* On the CLI simply run `./mwnw spring-boot:run`

 ## step 3
 * Create a REST Endpoint (hello world)